ABOUT THE SCHOOL

 It is essential that anyone desiring to offer spiritual direction to others be engaged in the practice with her/his own spiritual director.
 Ideally, applicants should have at least six months experience with direction.
 If you don’t have a spiritual director, visit Spiritual Directors International for a list of spiritual companions at or check with your parish, diocese, conference or synod for a local list.

-Applicants must submit a 3- to 4-page spiritual autobiography that includes:
+Applicants must submit before their first session, a 3- to 4-page spiritual autobiography that includes:

 • Challenges you have faced.